vivaria/edisonrul.ing/docs/source/cards/bark-of-dark-ruler.md

-# BARK OF DARK RULER
+# Bark Of Dark Ruler

 > You can only activate this card during the Damage Step of a Battle Phase if a Fiend-Type monster on your side of the field battles.
 Pay Life Points (in multiples of 100 points) to decrease 1 of your opponent's monster's ATK and DEF by the same amount of points until End Phase of that turn.